igorprots/landing-fop-ivanyuk/wordpress/wp-content/plugins/wordfence/readme.txt

 9. Logging in is easy with Wordfence 2FA.

 == Changelog ==

+= 7.4.5 - January 15, 2020 =
+* Improvement: Improved WAF coverage for an Infinite WP authentication bypass vulnerability.
+Credit to Marc Montpas for finding a bypass.

+= 7.4.4 - January 14, 2020 =
+* Fix: Fixed a UI issue where the scan summary status marker for malware didn't always match the findings.

+= 7.4.3 - January 13, 2020 =
+* Improvement: Added WAF coverage for an Infinite WP authentication bypass vulnerability.
+* Improvement: The malicious URL scan now includes protocol-relative URLs (e.g., //example.com)
+* Improvement: Malware signatures are now better applied to large files read in multiple passes.
+* Improvement: Added a scan issue that will appear when one or more paths are skipped due to scan settings excluding them.
+* Changed: AJAX endpoints now send the application/json Content-Type header.
+* Changed: Updated text on scan issues for plugins removed from wordpress.org to better indicate possible reasons.
+* Changed: Added compatibility messaging for reCAPTCHA when WooCommerce is active.
+* Fixed: Added missing $wp_query->set_404() call when outputting a 404 page on a custom action.
+* Fixed: Fixed the logout username display in Live Traffic broken by a change in WordPress 5.3.
+* Fixed: Improved the response callback used for the WAF status check during extended protection installation.
+* Fixed: The "Require 2FA for all administrators" notice is now automatically dismissed if an administrator sets up 2FA.

+= 7.4.2 - December 3, 2019 =
+* Improvement: Increased performance of IP CIDR range comparisons.
+* Improvement: Added parameter signature to remote scanning for better validation during forking.
+* Change: Removed duplicate browser label in Live Traffic.
+* Fix: Added compensation for PHP 7.4 deprecation notice with get_magic_quotes_gpc.
+* Fix: Fixed potential notice in dashboard widget when no updates are found.
+* Fix: Updated JS hashing library to compensate for a variable name collision that could occur.
+* Fix: Fixed an issue where certain symlinks could cause a scan to erroneously skip files.
+* Fix: Fixed PHP memory test for newer PHP versions whose optimizations prevented it from allocating memory as desired.

+= 7.4.1 - November 6, 2019 =
+* Improvement: Updated the bundled GeoIP database.
+* Improvement: Minor changes to ensure compatibility with PHP 7.4.
+* Improvement: Updated the WHOIS lookup for better reliability.
+* Improvement: Added better diagnostic data when the WAF MySQL storage engine is active.
+* Improvement: Improved the messaging when switching between premium and free licenses.
+* Change: Deprecated DNS changes scan.
+* Change: The plugin will no longer email alerts when Central is managing them.
+* Fix: Added error suppression to ignore_user_abort calls to silence it on hosts with it disabled.
+* Fix: Improved path generation to better avoid outputting extra slashes in URLs.
+* Fix: Applied a length limit to malware reporting to avoid failures due to large content size.

 = 7.4.0 - August 22, 2019 =
 * Improvement: Added a MySQL-based configuration and data storage for the WAF to expand the number of hosting environments supported.
 For more detail, see: https://www.wordfence.com/help/firewall/mysqli-storage-engine/